L-Methylfolate Side Effects

 Role of L-methylfolate in Hyperhomocysteinemia

-The increased levels of homocysteine, as a de-methylated product from the folate pathway, is a significant risk factor for cardiovascular disease.
-In addition, hyperhomocysteinemia has been considered a pathogenic process in many diseases such as neural tube defects, schizophrenia, cancer, cognitive impairment, Alzheimer’s disease, rheumatoid arthritis, osteoporosis, kidney failure, and is even being looked at regarding COVID-19 morbidity.
+Homocystiene is a sulfur-containing amino acid formed as a by-product of methyl-transfer reactions in methionine metabolism.
+Increased levels of homocysteine are a significant risk factor for cardiovascular disease.
+Hyperhomocysteinemia has been linked to many other diseases such as neural tube defects, schizophrenia, cancer, cognitive impairment, Alzheimer’s disease, rheumatoid arthritis, osteoporosis, and kidney failure.

 The Function of 5-MTHF in Inflammatory Bowel Disease and Irritable Bowel Syndrome

-Folate deficiency has been reported as a pathogenic marker in patients with inflammatory bowel disease (IBD).
+Folate deficiency has been reported as a possible factor in patients with inflammatory bowel disease (IBD).
 There are a few studies supporting the idea that the drug ‘sulfasalazine’, a prescribed medicine for IBD, actually causes inflammatory bowel disease by inhibiting (at least partly) the folate absorption.

-Research evidence has demonstrated the protective effects of folate supplementation as observed in a dose-dependent manner against colonic neoplasia in patients with ulcerative colitis.
-Neoplasia patients have been reported to have a 62% reduced risk of neoplasia upon administering folate supplementation as compared to patients without folate administration.
+Research has demonstrated that folate supplementation may have protective effects in patients with ulcerative colitis.
+Patients have been reported to have a 62% reduced risk of neoplasia upon administering folate supplementation as compared to patients without folate administration.

-As a result, injury to the endothelial lining and the initiation of atherosclerosis, which also includes increased smooth muscle proliferation, adhesiveness of monocytes and platelets and thrombus formation.
+Elevated levels of homocysteine can compromise the production of NO, which can lead to injury of the endothelial lining and the initiation of atherosclerosis.
+A lack of NO also increases smooth muscle proliferation, adhesiveness of monocytes and platelets and thrombus formation.

 Pharmacokinetics and Advantages of L-Methylfolate

 5-MTHF (or L-methylfolate) has many metabolic advantages over folic acid, folinic acid and other folate molecules.
-As a major advantage, the absorption of 5-MTHF is not impaired by any change in the pH of the gastrointestinal tract, which can often happen with conditions such as chronic pancreatitis, cystic fibrosis, ulcerative colitis and Crohn’s disease.
+The absorption of 5-MTHF is not impaired by any change in the pH of the gastrointestinal tract, which can often happen in conditions such as chronic pancreatitis, cystic fibrosis, ulcerative colitis and Crohn’s disease.
 Metabolic issues and other metabolic-related diseases (like genetics, i.e. DHFR, MTHFR or MTHFD) do not interfere with the bioavailability of 5-MTHF.

-The bioavailability of L-methylfolate is higher than folic acid and other molecules in the folate family.
-To support the high bioavailability claim, a lot of research studies were conducted.
-For instance, a pharmacokinetic study involving the patients with coronary artery disease were administered a single high dose (5 mg) of 5-MTHF or of folic acid.
-The results revealed a remarkably high bioavailability of 5-MTHF, which was 700% higher for plasma folate levels after 5-MTHF administration as compared to the folic acid administration.
-The difference recorded in the study was not dependent on the patient’s enzymatic genotype (in other words, their genetic variant status for certain folate metabolism genes like DHFR, MTHFR, MTHFD).
+The bioavailability of L-methylfolate superior to folic acid and other molecules in the folate family.
+In a study involving patients with coronary artery disease who were administered either a single dose (5 mg) of 5-MTHF or of folic acid, levels of 5-MTHF were found to be 700% higher than folic acid.
+The difference were not dependent on the patient’s enzymatic genotype (in other words, their genetic variant status for certain folate metabolism genes like DHFR, MTHFR, MTHFD).

-Of all the folates mentioned, only L-methylfolate plays the role of cofactor in the synthesis of monoamines such as dopamine, norepinephrine and serotonin, which in turn actively participate in the regulation of mood and pharmacological actions of antidepressants.
-Research studies revealed that folate deficiency is directly correlated with the occurrence of depressive symptoms, consequently, the patients with low levels of folate hardly respond to anti-depressant therapy and finally with relapse of the symptoms of depression.
+L-methylfolate plays an active role as cofactor in the synthesis of monoamines such as dopamine, norepinephrine and serotonin, which in turn regulate mood and the pharmacological actions of antidepressants.
+Research suggests that folate deficiency is directly correlated with the occurrence of depressive symptoms, and that patients with low levels of folate are less likely to respond to anti-depressant medication.

-The patients with poor folate levels in red blood cells are 6 times more likely not to respond to the antidepressant therapy and the likelihood of depressive episodes is high.
-Again, if antidepressants help serotonin ‘stay in the body longer’ – that only works when the body actually already had serotonin or has made enough serotonin to stay around.
+The patients with poor folate levels in red blood cells are 6 times more likely not to respond to antidepressant therapy and to experience depressive symptoms.
+Again, this may be because antidepressants help serotonin ‘stay in the body longer’ – which only works when the body actually already had serotonin or has made enough serotonin to stay around.

-If the body needs more serotonin to be made, that’s where the methylfolate supplementation comes in and does the heavy lifting.
-The administration of L-5-MTHF (or L-methylfolate) is useful in depression, as it is suggested to exert its mechanism of action by increasing the synthesis of monoamine neurotransmitters.
-L-methylfolate does not need to be converted before it can immediately start on the task of generating serotonin for the body.
+Methylfolate supplementation may be useful in depression, as it is supports the synthesis of monoamine neurotransmitters.
+L-methylfolate does not need to be converted before it can help in generating serotonin for the body.

-Several problems have been blamed for folate deficiency in the human population such as disruption in folate metabolism due to genetic shortcomings like MTHFR gene polymorphisms or any drug interactions, malabsorption syndromes such as celiac and Crohn’s disease, long-term medications (folate antagonists, antacids, metformin, warfarin and more), alcoholism, poor absorption of ingested folate and low dietary intake.
+Several factors may be involved in folate deficiency in the human population, including MTHFR gene polymorphisms or drug interactions, malabsorption syndromes such as celiac and Crohn’s disease, long-term medications (folate antagonists, antacids, metformin, warfarin and more), alcoholism, poor absorption of ingested folate and low dietary intake.

 What are the side effects of L-methylfolate?